-But most of all, we value speed so greatly because we value our lives.
+But most of all, we value speed because we value our lives.
 And life, as we know, is short.
 As they say:

 Her kindness was overwhelming, and it always amazed me how she was able to be so hospitable and kind every time I saw her.
 It was a privilege getting to know her from my freshman to junior year, especially hearing about her plans for retirement, and the weddings of both her children who got married last year.
 What I’ve come to realize in her absence this year is that, while I don’t remember specifically what Mrs. Baciuska said to me, and all the things that she did, I do remember how she made me feel.
 I’m sad I don’t get to see her this year, but I am happy she is here today, and able to hear about the significant impact that her kindness had on my life during her time here.